intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/visualization/README.md

 ---

-> This wheel distribution is lauched by this group:https://github.com/dmlc/tensorboard
+> This wheel distribution is provided by https://github.com/dmlc/tensorboard

->You can find the wheel repository at https://pypi.python.org/pypi/tensorboard
+> You can find the wheel repository at https://pypi.python.org/pypi/tensorboard

 Simply, with one pip command you can install it in Ununtu.
-But it is very likely that you will run into problems while installing.
-If you meet any error, please check the instructions below.
+If you meet any error, please check the known issues below.

 If you install it with Mac OS, similar in ubuntu, it is easy to install with pip.
-Notice that the wheels for mac do not require CPython to support wide unicode.
-If you meet any error, read the instructions below carefully.
-You may find your own solutions from these information.

 ## Requirement